Techtonica/curriculum/career/resume-writing.md

 - What are some points that a good resume should include?
 - Mention some sites where you can upload your resume.
-- Go through this [resume](https://www.zipjob.com/blog/wp-content/uploads/2017/06/Bad-Resume-Example.jpg).
-Suggest some changes you would like to make in this resume.
-[Refer this site for help](https://www.zipjob.com/blog/bad-resume-example-fixed/)